iamdrmeka/iamdrmeka/README.md

-- 👋 Hi, I’m Nnaemeka Ijeoma (DrMeka
+- 👋 Hi, I’m Nnaemeka Ijeoma
-- - 👀 I’m interested in building apps that solve human problems
-- 🌱 I’m currently learning Javascript
+- 🌱 Excel, SQL, PYTHON
-- 💞️ I’m looking to collaborate on projects that will enhance my coding skills
+- 💞️ I’m looking to collaborate on projects that will enhance  skills
 - 📫 You can reach me via my email: nnaemekapijeoma@gmail.com or my phone +2348161588841

 <!---